steadybit/docs-public/content/integration/2-webhooks.md

 ## Slack Notifications

+You can use this Webhook to receive Slack/Rocket Chat messages, whenever a experiment is executed or experimenting is stopped/continued.

+> If you use an on-prem installation make sure to set the `CHAOSMESH_WEB_PUBLIC_URL`, so we can add links to open chaosmesh via links in the message.

 | | |
 |--------------|-------|
 | **Name**     | The name for this integration will not show up in the message. |